List of As Told by Ginger characters: Brandon Higsby and Mr. Licorice

 Brandon Higsby is an annoying classmate of Carl.
 He is extremely hyper, perpetually chipper, and considers Carl and Hoodsey his closest friends.
-In actuality, he has no friends, but his parents think he's popular.
+In actuality, he doesn't have any friends, but his parents still think he's popular.
 His only true friend seems to be Mr. Licorice, his pet monkey, a hand-me-down from his older brother, Stuart.
 However, Mr. Licorice doesn't seem to like Brandon all that much.